Scott McGregor (left-handed pitcher)

-Scott Houston McGregor (born January 18, 1954) is an American former professional baseball player and coach.
-He played his entire career in Major League Baseball as a left-handed pitcher for the Baltimore Orioles from 1976 to 1988.
+Scott Houston McGregor (born January 18, 1954) is an American former professional baseball player and coach, who played his entire career in Major League Baseball as a left-handed pitcher for the Baltimore Orioles from 1976 to 1988.

-McGregor was an integral member of the Orioles team that won the 1983 World Series, pitching a complete game shut out to clinch the series victory.
-Known for constantly changing the speeds of his pitches, McGregor was a 20-game winner in 1980 and was named an American League (AL) All-Star in 1981.
+McGregor was an integral member of the 1983 World Series Champion Baltimore Orioles team, pitching a complete game shutout to clinch the series victory.

+Known for constantly changing speeds of his pitches, McGregor was a 20-game winner in 1980 and was named an American League (AL) All-Star in 1981.

-After his playing career, he became a youth pastor before returning to serve a major league coach.
-He was most recently the pitching coach for the Aberdeen IronBirds.
+After his playing career, he became a youth pastor before returning to serve as a major league coach.
+He was most recently the pitching coach for the Baltimore Orioles.

 In 1990, McGregor was inducted into the Baltimore Orioles Hall of Fame.